jar-o/dumdum/README.md

 srv.serve_forever()
 ```

+You can change the port by using the `--port` parameter.
+You can also tell `dumdum` to read the stanzas from a file with `--file path/to/file.stanzas`.

 ## Stanza reference

 _Stanzas_ are written in a simple text-based format.
 The format is partitioned into _Request_ (`>`) and _Response_ (`<`) sections, and a stanza ends with a period (`.`).
 You can specify more than one stanza per file or input.